Airbus wants to be a company where the safety, health and wellbeing of people is valued as an integral part of our business sustainability.

 At Airbus we pioneer aerospace for a safe and united world.
 Safety of our employees and others is our top priority.
 We are committed to pursuing the highest standards of health and safety.

 To achieve this goal, we have adopted the principles of the International Standard, ISO 45001 for our management system and we are fostering a culture in which we all take responsibility for our own health and safety, and that of others.
+This means that leadership, responsibility and action are needed at all levels of the company.
 We also promote employee involvement and a speak-up culture to ensure that health and safety standards are continuously improved.

 We aspire to zero harm.

 Health and Safety key principles

 The Airbus Occupational Health and Safety policy contains the principles that drive a continuous focus on health and safety performance improvement, with priorities and initiatives that include:

 - The identification and management of risk to people and the business that could arise from our work activities.

 - The application of the principles of the International Standard, ISO 45001 for our management system.

 - The development of a ‘respect and protect’ culture in which everyone feels responsible for the health and safety of themselves and others.